-“If the option is available, electronically file your income tax returns,” said Ana del Cerro-Fals, principal in the tax and accounting department at MBAF.
+“If the option is available, electronically file your income tax returns,” said Ana del Cerro-Fals, tax partner at BDO USA, LLP.

 To get your refund even faster, opt to have the refund directly deposited into your bank account.
 According to the IRS, “filing electronically and choosing direct deposit remains the fastest and safest way to file an accurate income tax return and receive a refund.”

 Make Sure Your Direct Deposit Information Is Correct